nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Sorting fosterers: `sort`

-Sorts your list of fosterers alphabetically, by name.
+Sorts your list of fosterers alphabetically by name, where uppercase letters come before lowercase letters (i.e. `annie tan` will be sorted behind `Jerry Tan`).

 Format: `sort`